 Or in its official brand narrative statement:

 We create wow moments that empower people to see themselves

 In short, your brand narrative works like a GPS to set a clear and differentiated direction to all your stories in your marketing.
 These stories function like proof points that validate and bring to life your brand narrative.
 Learn more about the difference between narrative and stories.

-What’s your brand agenda or motto?
+What’s your brand narrative or high purpose?

 Need help crafting a fresh and unique brand narrative for your business?

 I’d be happy to chat.
 Feel free to throw your availability on my calendar.